gbbr/dijit.Bindings/README.md

 Each collector should collect information for a unique type of behavior.
 While one collector might be interested in finding expressions in a _TextNode_, another might be interested in finding them in a node's attributes, while another might be interested in finding a special tag (such as _indium-repeat_ or _data-indium-repeat_) for a custom type of behavior.

-To add collectors you use the following command:
+To add a collector you use the following command:
 ```javascript
 this.registrationService.addCollector(<function>);
 ```